richelbilderbeek/bbbq_article/revision/README.md

 tried that idea for a short time ourselves [1].
 We abandoned this approach, as this was beyond the goal of finding if TMHs are evolutionary conserved, not of the consequences of a mutation.
-We do agree that this may be a nice follow-up study, yet, we have experieced this idea -as far as we came- became computationally intractable!
+We do agree that this may be a nice follow-up study, yet, we have experienced this idea -as far as we came- became computationally intractable!

  * [1] https://github.com/richelbilderbeek/bbbq_article/blob/v1.1/p_transition/create_dataset.R